-In this article, we'll give you an overview of how brands are approaching Super Bowl LV when it comes to budgets, messaging, and campaign strategy.
+In this article, we'll give you an overview of how brands are approaching Super Bowl LVI when it comes to messaging and campaign strategy.

 The lead up to the Big Game

 At the start of the pandemic, brands from affected industries looked at their budgets and reallocated money to ensure a healthy financial future.
 The economic fallout from COVID-19 caused a slight drop in demand for Super Bowl-related partnerships in 2021, but NBC announced in mid-July that it had already sold 85% of its commercial slots for 2022.
 That typically doesn't happen until the month or even weeks before the game.